The Royal Game

-The Royal Game (also known as Chess or Chess Story; in the original German Schachnovelle, "Chess Novella") is a novella by the Austrian author Stefan Zweig written in 1941, the year before the author's death by suicide.
-In some editions, the title is used for a collection that also includes "Amok", "Burning Secret", "Fear", and "Letter From an Unknown Woman".
+The Royal Game (also published as Chess and as Chess Story; in the original German Schachnovelle, "Chess Novella") is a novella by the Austrian author Stefan Zweig written in 1941, the year before the author's death by suicide.
+The title has also been used for a collection that also includes "Amok", "Burning Secret", "Fear", and "Letter From an Unknown Woman".

 Plot summary

 An anonymous narrator opens the story by describing the boarding of a passenger liner traveling from New York to Buenos Aires.
 One of the passengers is world chess champion Mirko Czentovic.
 Czentovic is an idiot savant and prodigy with no obvious qualities apart from his talent for chess.
 The narrator plays chess with his wife, hoping to draw Czentovic's attention and engage him in a game.
 The narrator draws the attention of McConnor, a businessman, who offers to pay Czentovic's fee.